-I received this book for free NetGalley in exchange for an honest review.
+I received this book for free from the NetGalley in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.Crash Into You (Pushing the Limits #3) by Katie McGarry

 Published by Harlequin Teen on 26 November 2013